BigOunceChristo/bitpulse/test/functional/test-shell.md

 ## 4. Interacting with the `TestShell`

-Unlike the `bitpulseTestFramework` class, the `TestShell` keeps the underlying bitpulsed subprocesses (nodes) and logging utilities running until the user explicitly shuts down the `TestShell` object.
+Unlike the `bitpulsedTestFramework` class, the `TestShell` keeps the underlying bitpulsed subprocesses (nodes) and logging utilities running until the user explicitly shuts down the `TestShell` object.

-During the time between the `setup` and `shutdown` calls, all `bitpulsed` node processes and `bitpulseTestFramework` convenience methods can be accessed interactively.
+During the time between the `setup` and `shutdown` calls, all `bitpulsed` node processes and `bitpulsedTestFramework` convenience methods can be accessed interactively.

 **Example: Mining a regtest chain**